Pj Problems - Overview

 W = width of channel; L = length of channel; μ = mobility of charge carrier (electrons in nmos, holes in pmos); Cox = capacitance of oxide layer.

 Early Voltage (VA): describes the dependence of MOSFET drain current to drain-source voltage (vDS).
-Usually assume to approach infinity to indicate the drain current is independent of vDS.
+Usually assumed to approach infinity to indicate the drain current is independent of vDS.

 (c) Cuttoff Region: gate-source voltage, vGS < VT and gate-drain voltage, vGD <VT